The Universe

 Science has not answered everything!

-This book has elaborated on several aspects of life and the universe that science can explain.
+This book has elaborated on several aspects of life and the Universe that science can explain.
 However, there are numerous holes in the story.
 There are species we have not discovered, stars that we do not know about, and proteins that we have not mapped.
-On the metaphysical side, we do not know what was before the Big Bang (if anything), we do not know where the universe is going, and we do not know how the human brain and mind work.
-Since all these questions are unsolved, why do people still put so much faith in science?The first answer is that science has not discovered everything, but what it has discovered is validated and useful.
+On the metaphysical side, we do not know what was before the Big Bang (if anything), we do not know where the Universe is going, and we do not know how the human brain and mind work.
+Since all these questions are unsolved, why do people still put so much faith in science?The first answer is that, while science has not discovered everything, what it has discovered is validated and useful.
 Thus, even though science may have treated only tiny bits of the big questions, these bits are at least safe to believe in.
 One can know something without knowing everything.

 Second, even if science has not discovered everything, it has at least separated what we know from what we don’t know.
 It has established that certain questions do not yet have answers.
 This too is helpful, because it can prevent us from believing in answers that have been made up.
 We elaborate on this in the Chapter on the God of Gaps.